Kim Seung-gyu

-Kim Seung-gyu (김승규; born 30 September 1990) is a South Korean football player who plays as a goalkeeper for Saudi Professional League club Al-Shabab and the South Korea national football team.
+Kim Seung-gyu (김승규; born 30 September 1990) is a South Korean professional footballer who plays as a goalkeeper for J1 League club FC Tokyo and the South Korea national team.

 Club career

 Kim was a much-anticipated youth player of Ulsan Hyundai, and joined the senior team after graduating middle school.
 However, he usually played in reserve team and high school's team for a long time.
 He became Ulsan's main goalkeeper after showing impressive performances in important opportunities while existing goalkeeper Kim Young-kwang was injured in 2013.
 He was also selected for the K League Best XI in that season.

+When playing for Vissel Kobe, Kim was selected as one of three outstanding J.League goalkeepers in the 2016 season, who were nominated for the J.League Best XI, but lost to Shusaku Nishikawa.

+Kim joined Saudi Pro League club Al-Shabab on 6 July 2022.
+He kept the third highest number of clean sheets with 11 clean sheets in the 2022–23 Saudi Pro League.
+He kept clean sheets in all four matches until the quarter-finals of the 2023 Arab Club Champions Cup, but conceded three goals in a semi-final defeat against Al-Hilal.

 International career

 2014 World Cup

 Kim made his senior international debut against Peru on 14 August 2013 in a goalless draw, keeping a clean sheet in his debut.

 Kim was named in South Korea's squad for the 2014 FIFA World Cup as the second-choice goalkeeper behind Jung Sung-ryong.
 He did not play the first two games, but after Jung's poor performance against Algeria he was selected to play against Belgium.
 He made numerous saves, but conceded one as Korea lost 1–0.
 Despite the loss, Kim was well praised by the fans for his performance, conceding only one goal against one of the top ranked teams in the world on his World Cup debut.